Data & network

 Day-to-day tasks

-As a retail buyer, you couldattend trade fairs to find new products; negotiate prices, orders and delivery dates; manage product quality; obtain and analyse customer feedback; forecast trends based on consumer data; present collections to senior managers; track sales figures, manage stock levels and keep to budgets; check and react to competitor activities; adapt quickly to meet changing consumer behaviour and trends
+As a retail buyer, you couldattend trade fairs to find new products and services; negotiate prices, orders and delivery dates with suppliers; work with a quality team to meet standards; obtain and analyse customer feedback; forecast trends based on consumer data; present collections to senior retail managers; track sales figures, manage stock levels and keep to budgets; check and react to competitor activities; adapt quickly to meet changing consumer behaviour and trends

 Working environment